 - End-to-end encryption leaves the keys in your hands – and nowhere else.

 - Smart features limit your exposure to threats outside 1Password.

-- Full transparency ensures 1Password can be and is audited by experts.
+- Full transparency makes sure 1Password can be and is audited by experts.

 End-to-end encryption.
-1Password never saves decrypted data to disk, and whether you use a 1Password account or sync your data with iCloud or Dropbox, everything is always end-to-end encrypted.
+Everything in your 1Password account is always end-to-end encrypted.
 This makes it impossible for someone to learn anything by intercepting your data while it’s in transit or even obtaining it from AgileBits.
-Learn more about how 1Password protects your data when you use a sync service.

 256-bit AES encryption.
 Your 1Password data is kept safe by AES-GCM-256 authenticated encryption.
 The data you entrust to 1Password is effectively impossible to decrypt.